CISecurity/ArtifactExpressions/vmware/vmware.virtual_machine.advanced_setting.md

 | data_type | String | datatype of the value |
 | value | String | The value to be tested |

-check_existence
+data_type
 NOTE: This parameter is governed by a constraint allowing only the following values:
-- all_exist
-- any_exist
-- at_least_one_exists
-- none_satisfy
-- none_exist
+- boolean
-- only_one_exists
+- float

-check
-NOTE: This parameter is governed by a constraint allowing only the following values:
-- all
+- int
-- at least one
+- string
-- none satisfy
+- version
-- only one
+- set

 ### Generated Content
 #### XCCDF+AE